VakhoNodadze/Hairdresser/README.md

 5)You can book them.
 After you book them, you can give them a review consisting of a score 1-10 and a comment.

+6)You can only review or book them, if you are authorized

 Using redux for registration, ordering and reviews.